Study by credit accumulation

 actively taking any modules during the term or year.

 should consider encouraging students to create individual study plans, with

-The Academic Board* and Senate approved the
+The Academic Board* and Senate approved the following arrangements for

 - the Postgraduate Credit Framework